George Percy (governor): Life in Virginia

 In June 1610, Thomas West, 3rd Baron De La Warr arrived in Jamestown and with a commission to serve as the colony's governor.
 De la Warr appointed Percy to the council and named him captain of the Jamestown fort.
 In August 1610, De la Warre sent Percy and seventy men to attack the Paspahegh and Chickahominy tribes.
 The force ravaged the tribal settlements, burning their buildings, decimating their crops, and indiscriminately killing men, women, and children.
 Percy also led the successful defense of the Jamestown fort against a Native American attack and earned the praise of De La Warr.
 When the Governor returned to England in March 1611, he appointed Percy to lead the colony in his absence.
 "But the winds not favoring them, they were enforced to shape their course directly for England—my lord having left and appointed me deputy governor in his absence, to execute martial law or any other power and authority as absolute as himself."

+Percy's term as Governor lasted until shortly before 25 May 1611, when Sir Thomas Dale, his replacement, wrote to the Virginia Company from Jamestown, that he was received by Percy, who, after hearing his commission read, surrendered up his own, 'it being accordingly so to expire.'.

-Percy's term as Governor lasted until April 22, 1612, when he departed for England.
+On 22 April 1612, he departed Virginia for England.

 After Virginia

 After his service as Virginia colony governor, Percy returned to England but remained interested in colonization schemes.
 In 1615, he proposed an expedition to Guiana but found no supporters.
 In 1620, he sold his four shares in the Virginia Company and returned to military service.

-Percy returned to the Netherlands in 1621 when war between Spain and the Dutch resumed.
-He was the commander of a company in the Low Countries in 1627.
-He died in 1632.
+Percy returned to the Netherlands in 1621 when war between Spain and the Dutch Republic resumed.
+He was the commander of a company in the Low Countries in 1627..

+Percy returned to England, where died before 19 March 1632, where and when he was buried at London St Giles without Cripplegate, Middlesex (London), England.
+He most likely died while living in London at Syon House, the London home of his brother the Duke of Northumberland.
+It was located in the Parish of St Martin in the Fields, Westminster.
+Syon House remains in the family of the Dukes of Northumberland, the latest of which still resides there.